kgallagher52/electron-study/README.md

  1. ipcMain module - this is for handling on the main process
  2. ipcRenderer module - this is for handling communication on the web views or rendering process

  - *** These two modules need one another to complete communication between electron process and it's windows or rendering process

+ - Channels are first parameter in ipcMain.on they are unique identifiers for what to listen for on messages